ned14/outcome/doc/src/content/alternatives/error_code.md

 - Results in branchy code, which is slow -- though predictably so -- for embedded controller CPUs.

-- Because the `std::error_category` instance used in construction comes from a magic static, the compiler inserts an atomic operation around every `std::error_code` construction.
+- Because the `std::error_category` instance used in construction comes from a magic static, the compiler inserts an atomic operation around every `std::error_code` construction (e.g. https://godbolt.org/z/oGaf4qe8a).
 This can impact optimisation on compilers with poor optimisation of atomics.

 - The payload of type `int` is incredibly constraining sometimes, especially on 64-bit platforms.
 It would have been much better if it were `intptr_t` instead of `int`.